RupamBhattacharyya/CAD120-Object-Affordances/Modules/src/ReadMe.txt

    Affordance (Java project name)
     -src
     -CAD-120 annotations
+    -O-PrO.owl
     -Output

 A2.
 All my CAD-120 annotations are present in  "/home/rupam/Documents/JavaPhDCode/Affordance".
 You have to replace the content present in line number 46 of "MasterMain.java" with your own location of CAD-120 annotations.

 A3.
 A particular high level activity has been represented by a unique ten digit string (like 1204150645) in CAD-120 dataset.
 For testing / training on a new high level activity; you have to manually change the variable name (MasterMain.rawTDS) with a specific ten digit string (line number 49 of "MasterMain.java").

+A4.
+O-PrO ontology has been used in our experiments.
+Download O-PrO.owl from https://github.com/RupamBhattacharyya/O-PrO-Object-Property-Ontology.
+Now, place this downloaded item alongside with the CAD-120 annotations.

 Output:------